keithalpichi/slack-action/README.md

 # Slack

-A highly-configurable Github Action that sends Slack notifications from within Github Action workflows.
+A Github Action that sends custom Slack notifications by use of templates.

-## Usage
+## Configuration

 1. Create an [Incoming Webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in your Slack workspace.
 Copy the webhook URL, you'll need it in the next step.
 1. Create a [Github secret](https://docs.github.com/en/actions/reference/encrypted-secrets) in the settings tab in a repository, or organization if you want it to be used across all repositories within an organization.
 Give it the name "SLACK_WEBHOOK_URL" and value as the webhook URL.

+## Usage

 1. Add "SLACK_WEBHOOK_URL" as an [`env`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#env) to every workflow file you want to use this action in.
     ```
     env: